First National Financial LP

 Section 2.
 Purpose

-The purpose of this Whistleblower Policy and Procedure (the "Policy") is to provide directors, officers and employees with a process for confidentially reporting complaints or concerns regarding material financial matters, compliance with legal and regulatory requirements and violations of our Code (each a "Misconduct") while at the same time providing protection against retaliation for reports made in good faith.
-This Policy tells you exactly how and where to submit a complaint or concern, who deals with your complaint and how that complaint will be handled, processed and documented.
+The purpose of this Whistleblower Policy and Procedure (the “Policy”) is to provide directors, officers and employees with a process for confidentially reporting complaints or concerns regarding material financial matters, compliance with legal and regulatory requirements and violations of our Code (each a “Misconduct”) while at the same time providing protection against retaliation for reports made in good faith, and to protect the reputation of the Corporation.
+This Policy tells you exactly how and where to submit a complaint or concern, who deals with your complaint and how that complaint will be handled, processed, and documented.
 This Policy also describes the standards and principles that will govern the processing of all complaints and concerns whether they are received from people within the Corporation or external parties.

 Section 3.
 How to report violations

 1. The Corporation encourages employees to report actual or suspected Misconduct in a timely manner, including breaches of our Code.
 In most cases, your immediate supervisor is in the best position to address an area of concern.
-Alternatively the Misconduct may be reported directly to the Senior Director, Human Resources via email or other means of communication.
-All reports of Misconduct received by a supervisor should be reported to the Senior Director, Human Resources for recording and if necessary, further investigation.
+Alternatively, the Misconduct may be reported directly to the Head of Human Resources via email or other means of communication.
+All reports of Misconduct received by a supervisor should be reported to the Head of Human Resources for recording and if necessary, further investigation.

-2. Misconduct related to financial matters or compliance with legal and regulatory requirements should be directed to the Director of Internal Audit via email or other means of communication.
+2. Misconduct related to financial matters or compliance with legal and regulatory requirements should be directed to the Head of Risk Management and Internal Audit via email or other means of communication.
 This may be done on an anonymous basis.

 3. In certain circumstances, you may prefer to make a formal report regarding perceived or suspected Misconduct to a party outside of the Corporation.
 In such cases, you may communicate directly with the Chair of the Audit Committee, who is an independent director, as follows: